lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 - [ ] **Setting up AWS:**

 1. I suppose you created and activated your AWS account.
-Continue with adding a VPC (Virtual Private Network) by logging in to your account and checking the VPC  console:
+Continue with adding a VPC (Virtual Private Network) by logging in to your account and checking the VPC  console.
+Click on the *Launch VPC Wizard*, and the next screen opens:

 <img src="/assets/aws-parsec-setup/vpc-dashboard.png" width="654">

-2. Click on the *Launch VPC Wizard*, next screen opens:
+2. Select VPC with a Single Public Network:

 <img src="/assets/aws-parsec-setup/step1-select-vpc-configuration.png" width="654">

-3. Select VPC with a Single Public Network.
+3. We don’t need IPv6 for this so you don’t have to give that but give a Name tag so that we can understand what it’s for:

 <img src="/assets/aws-parsec-setup/step2-vpc-with-a-single-public-subnet.png" width="654">

 Note that I selected an availability zone, you don't have to.
-We don’t need IPv6 for this so you don’t have to give that but give a Name tag so that we can understand what it’s for.

 4. This is what it looks like when you clicked on *Create VPC*: